ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 UUIDv5 values are created by computing an SHA1 {{SHA1}}
 hash over a given name space value concatenated with the desired name value after both have been converted to a canonical sequence of octets in network byte order.
-This SHA1 value is then uses to populate all 128 bits of the UUID layout.
+This SHA1 value is then used to populate all 128 bits of the UUID layout.
 Excess bits beyond 128 are discarded.
 The UUID version and variant then replace the respective bits as defined by {{version_field}} and {{variant_field}}

 Some common name space values have been defined via {{namespaces}}.